Who are the working poor?

 - 16% of part-time workers; 4% for those employed full-time

-In 2012, 4.4 million people who usually work full-time were working poor.
-Of these, 84% experienced at least one labor market problem (unemployment, involuntary part-time employment or low wages (defined as less than $337.92 per week).
-Low earnings was the most common problem with 68% experiencing low earnings either alone or in combination with other labor market issues; 37% experienced unemployment either alone or in conjunction with other problems; and 12% experienced involuntary part-time work either alone or in combination.
+Low earnings was the most common problem with 66 percent experiencing low earnings either alone or in combination with other labor market issues; 38 percent experienced unemployment either alone or in conjunction with other problems; and 14 percent experienced involuntary part-time work either alone or in combination.